Wizzerinus/magicnet/README.md

 * **RAM persistence of fields** - implemented
 * **Database persistence** - not implemented
   * Most likely, I will implement three backends (SQL, MongoDB, dbm for local development).
-* **Object API routing** - not implemented
+* **Object API routing** - implemented
-  * Zone-based message routing is planned (each client "sees" a set of zones, and each object is in exactly one zone).
-The API already includes the zone numbers on all objects, but they're currently not used.
+  * Zone-based message routing is currently implemented (each client "sees" a set of zones, and each object is in exactly one zone).
+The set of visible zones can be configured through shared parameters (i.e., on handle-to-handle basis).

 ### Message and Connection Layer